Social Selling

-Social selling in B2B sales development is the disciplined use of professional social networks—primarily LinkedIn—to research target accounts, identify buying-committee members, build trust, and start sales conversations that lead to meetings.
-Instead of mass pitching, SDRs and AEs use content, personalized outreach, and ongoing engagement to generate and develop high-quality pipeline in a digital-first buying environment.
+Social selling is the practice of using social media to find, research, and connect with potential buyers, building relationships before making a pitch.
+In B2B sales development, it centers on professional networks, primarily LinkedIn, to research target accounts, identify buying-committee members, and start conversations that lead to meetings.
+SDRs and AEs use content, personalized outreach, and ongoing engagement to develop high-quality pipeline.

 Social selling has also evolved from simple connection-spam tactics to a more sophisticated, data-driven discipline.
 Early attempts focused on sending mass connection requests with pitch-heavy messages, which quickly led to low acceptance rates and platform restrictions.
 Today’s best B2B teams treat social selling as a long-term relationship channel: reps optimize profiles as customer-centric landing pages, collaborate with marketing on thought leadership and case studies, and use analytics to refine messaging and targeting.
 Combined with traditional channels, social selling helps SDRs and AEs meet buyers where they already are, build trust earlier in the journey, and create more predictable, high-quality pipeline.